Skip to content

 uv run pytest tests/

-How should you configure your code base for testing?
+How should you configure your project for testing?

 {